haxsaw/actuator/Tutorial.md

 As mentioned previously, context expressions provide a way to express relationships between model components before the model is fully defined.
 Additionally, because they allow references to be evaluated later in processing, they are useful in certain circumstances in creating references between models.
 We'll see examples of these sorts of uses below.

 #### The Nexus
-While context expressions provide a convenient way to logically refer to components of the current model, sometimes what's needed is a reference to sibling model that still relies on data from the current context.
+While context expressions provide a convenient way to logically refer to components of the current model, sometimes what's needed is a reference to a sibling model that still relies on data from the current context.
 Such references can often be made using a model reference as discussed above, but if any data from the current context is required these references can't be used.
 Or it might be convenient to not explicitly name a related model class, as there may be several polymophic models that can be used where a cross-model reference is required.
 It is such circumstances that the _nexus_ is useful.

 Each model contains an attribute named 'nexus', and the nexus attribute serves as an access point for a model to find any of its siblings.
 If we had a model named "model", then: